CAMPSLearn about the various camps offered at Chanco on the James

 Chanco on the James has one of the most successful youth camping programs in Virginia.
 The camp program has been running continuously since 1968 and is accredited by the American Camping Association.

 The residential camp for boys and girls ages 8 to16 years is a place for having fun, making friends, trying new things, and enjoying God’s creation.
-In 2012, 2014, 2015, and 2016 Chanco enjoyed the recognition of being voted “Best Summer Camp” by Virginia Living Magazine.
+In 2012, 2014, 2015, 2016 and 2017 Chanco enjoyed the recognition of being voted number one “Best Summer Camp” by Virginia Living Magazine.

 Welcome to Camp Chanco